Last updated on November 3rd, 2023 at 09:55 am

-The Aby always seems in motion – climbing, running, or chasing after toys.
+The Aby always seems to be in motion—climbing, running, or chasing after toys.
 It’s a high-energy cat with boundless curiosity and a penchant for stealing things.

-This cat breed is also known for watching humans interact, and it often trains their human family to do things their way.
+This cat breed is also known for watching humans interact, and it often trains its human family to do things their way.

 As such, these short-haired cats aren’t the best choice if you want a lazy cat.
 However, they get along well with other pets, and their short coat is easy to maintain.

-Sphynx cats are the most popular hairless breed of cats.
+Sphynx cats are the most popular hairless breed of cat.
 And while the Sphynx won’t win any beauty contests, many cat owners fall in love with its unique appearance.